So let me tell you what inspired me to create this post on the best SSDs for video editing purposes.

 Best SSDs For Video Editing A Glance

-Why do you need an SSD for video editing?
+So if you are wondering, do I really need an SSD for video editing?

-Well my friend for the simple reason that they are fast.
+The answer is yes.
+The simple reason is that they are fast.

-Editing and rendering or doing other heavy tasks such as gaming on old hard drives or badly chosen SSDs even can add to your frustration many folds.
+Editing, rendering, and even gaming on old hard drives or poorly chosen SSDs can add to your frustration many folds.

-Just think of the situation where you need to complete an urgent project for YouTube and the render times shown on your PC is 3 hours.
+Just think of the situation where you need to complete an urgent project for YouTube, and the render times shown on your PC are like 40 minutes.

 When it comes to tasks such as video editing, you want things to be as fast as possible.
 As responsive as possible.

-Lags in any of those departments leads to loss of time and of course money.
+Lags in any of those departments lead to loss of time and, of course, money.

 So editing off of an SSD is much much faster instead if you do it on a hard drive.

 How Fast Are SSDs Really With Respect To HDDs?